RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 Paste the contents provided by the workshop instructor into these two files.

-Now let's install Oracle CLI, execute this:

-`./installCLI.sh`{{execute}}

-Let's ensure that the oci cli is in our PATH environment variable:

-`export PATH=/root/bin:$PATH`{{execute}}

-Do not continue until you see the file `/root/allSetInBackground` appear.
-If it appears, then the OCI CLI has been installed and you can continue.
+**Do not continue until you see the file `/root/allSetInBackground` appear.
+If it appears, then the OCI CLI has been installed and you can continue.**

 Set the environment variable LAB_ID to the number provided to you by the workshop instructor.